 Millennium Falcon: Smugglers Run

 In one of the most anticipated attractions, guests will get to actually pilot the Millennium Falcon!
 Groups of six guests will work together to complete a mission.
 Each guest will have a role and work together in the mission.
 During the queue, guests will be able to utilize the Play Disney Parks App to unlock interactive aspects of the queue.

 What to know about Millennium Falcon: Smugglers Run

 - Will include small drops, loud noises, darkness

 - Disney advises that expectant mothers should not ride

 - At this time, Fastpass or Disney MaxPass will not be available (at least during the initial reservation period)

-We have heard that Disney is working on solutions for after the reservation period, when they expect long wait times.
+We have heard that Disney is working on solutions for when they expect long wait times.
 Much like with Radiator Springs Racers, we expect that they will have drinks and snacks available for purchase in line.
 They also will utilize a bathroom pass and system for those needing to utilize the restroom if the lines get long.

 Star Wars: Rise of the Resistance

 Rise of the Resistance did NOT open on May 31, 2019 and an opening date is yet to be released.
 Disney has stated it hopes to open the second ride in Star Wars: Galaxy’s Edge later this year.